 Proposing an Observation with Polaris

-To aid in the submission of e-MERLIN proposals for Cycle 21, members of the e-MERLIN support team will be running a webinar to go through the basics of the Polaris tool and answer any questions.
-Information for this webinar can be obtained by contacting the e-MERLIN support team via email..
+To aid in the submission of e-MERLIN proposals for Cycle 22, members of the e-MERLIN support team will be running a webinar to go through the basics of the Polaris tool and answer any questions.
+This webinar will be run through the Astrophysics Centre for Multi-messenger studies in Europe (ACME) web portal.
+You can find a list of their Hands-on Sessions here.
+More information will be included on this webpage for the sign up to the webinar in due course.
+Further information for this webinar can be obtained by contacting the e-MERLIN support team via email..

 Proposal format, Page limits, font and margins